eosnetworkfoundation/docsgen/docs/Testing.md

 ## Why
 Docusaurus is a single page app, we need a headless browser to evaluate the DOM.

-## Prerequisite
+## Configuration

-Assumes `http://localhost:3000` is running to test against.
+By default `http://localhost:3000` is running to test against.

 ```
 cd $BUILD_DIR/devdocs
 npm run serve -- --port 3000
 ```

+The host and http protocol is configurable by changing `testing/cypress.config.js`.
+In addition, the contracts repository differs between ENF and AntelopeIO organizations.
+The name of the contracts repository is also set in `testing/cypress.config.js`

 ## Screenshots